wire report

 Source

-Primary source: Master of Shadow Fleet Tanker Pleads Guilty in D.C. for Evading U.S. Coast Guard During Weeks-Long Pursuit via U.S. Department of Justice.
+Primary source: Master of Ghost Fleet Tanker Pleads Guilty in D.C. for Evading U.S. Coast Guard During Weeks-Long Pursuit via U.S. Department of Justice.
 VINI cites and links the source; it does not reproduce the publisher’s full article text without rights clearance.

 Reader comments